azukauteh/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # 0x0C.
 Python - Almost a Circle

-This directory contains Python programs written for ALX_africa SOftware Engineering, 0x0C.
+This directory contains Python programs written for ALX_africa Software Engineering, 0x0C.
 Python - Almost a Circle project.
 The code in this project focuses on object-oriented programming concepts in Python, with a specific emphasis on classes, inheritance, and data encapsulation.

 ## Files